Map-Flight/Aircraft-Pictures/README.md

 ### About reviewers
 When the number of pictures you submit exceeds 12, you can apply to be a photo reviewer in our thread on IFC or discord ;)

+### About copyright
+When you submit your pictures to this repo, you have automatically granted Map Flight the right to use your pictures in website and apps.

+**Except Map Flight, anyone else is prohibited from using any resources in this repo!**